Typography matters because it helps conserve the most valuable resource you have as a writer—reader attention.

 Unconvinced?
 Try this.
 Imagine you’re a director of human resources.
 Below are two résumés that you’ve received for a job opening at your company.
 Being a busy person, you only have two seconds to decide who gets the last interview slot.
 Who do you pick?

 Whose résumé got your attention—Violet’s (the first one) or Trixie’s (the second)?
 Whose résumé better persuaded you, in two seconds, that the candidate was worth interviewing?

 I’m guessing you picked Trixie’s.
 But why?
 Maybe you’d say Trixie’s résumé looked more professional, neater, or better organized.
 All true, but those qualities don’t appear out of thin air.
 And if you look again, you’ll see that the credentials on the résumés are identical.
 The only difference is the typography.

 So what happened?
 The résumé with the better typography attracted the better quality of attention.
 Trixie will be getting that interview; Violet will not.
 Not only did you just prove that typography matters, you proved that it matters to you.

-And if typography matters to you as a reader—a literate person with no special visual skills or training—it matters to every other similarly situated reader.
+And if typography matters to you as a reader—a literate adult with no special visual skills or training—it matters to other similarly situated readers.
 Including everyone who reads your work.

 Typography matters.
 The only question is whether you, as a writer, are going to neglect it.